 The cumulative effect of high cortisol levels can take a toll on even the healthiest of bodies.
 We’ve talked about fatigue, weight gain and sleep issues – but there are other symptoms, too.
 Adrenal imbalance may also be a factor in depression, fibromyalgia, arthritis, hypothyroidism, hair loss and acne.

-I’ve helped thousands of patients regain healthy adrenal function.
-There are four easy steps to start with – things you can do every day – addressing the root causes of your adrenal imbalance.
+I’ve helped thousands of patients restore adrenal health naturally.
+There are 4 easy steps to start with – things you can do every day – addressing the root causes of your adrenal imbalance.

-Before you get started, it is important to rule out the possibility of any serious underlying medical condition.
+Before begin, it is important to rule out the possibility of any serious underlying medical condition.
 Make sure you have a full medical exam to rule out this concern.

 Reflect on what causes your stress and think about ways to put some stress reduction measures in place.
 For some, this may mean taking on less…for others it may mean setting aside time each day to problem solve.
-Some women find that exercising helps.
-Not only do the hormones which are released during exercise help many women feel better, but some of my patients report that the focused time during exercise gives them the time and uninterrupted attention to think about potential solutions to their stressors!
+Some women find that exercising helps – exercising releases “feel good” hormones that can make you feel happier.
+Some of my patients report that the focused time during exercise gives them the time and uninterrupted attention to think about potential solutions to their stressors!

 I urge you to consider taking a high quality multi-vitamin to close any gaps in your nutritional needs.
 It is more difficult than ever before to get all the nutrients our bodies need from our daily diet.
 A healing body needs support.
 A multi-vitamin rich in vitamins and minerals combined with an omega-3 fatty acid supplement – also known as fish oil – are great building blocks to start with.

 In most cases women report feeling better in a few weeks and return to feeling ‘like themselves’ in just a few months.
 In some instances, women may require more support such as low dose compounded DHEA or other herbs.
-I urge you to work with a practitioner if you feel you may need more support.
+I urge you to work with a practitioner if you feel you may need more support to restore adrenal health.
 Some of the more advanced treatments can have adverse interactions if not used properly.

 Our bodies have an amazing ability to heal when given the right support!
 Regaining your energy, your clarity and your vitality is a must!